purescript-contrib/purescript-argonaut-codecs/README.md

 ##### Automatic decoding with `DecodeJson` and `decodeJson`

+We can automatically decode `Json` using the `DecodeJson` type class ([pursuit](https://pursuit.purescript.org/packages/purescript-argonaut-codecs/docs/Data.Argonaut.Decode#t:DecodeJson)).

-Every type within `User` has an instance for `DecodeJson`, which means we can use the `decodeJson` function to try to decode a `Json` value into our type:
+Every type within `User` has an instance for `DecodeJson`, which means we can use the `decodeJson` function to try to decode a `Json` value into our type.
+Once again, integer and string values will be decoded directly from the `Json`, but containing types like `Record` and `Maybe` will also require instances for the types they contain.

 ```purs
 decodeJson :: DecodeJson a => Json -> Either String a